 - Borrowers will repay the Bank 2/3 of the loan payments (principal and interest), according to the terms of the restructured loan.

-- Via the State Agency that will manage the Scheme, the state will cover 1/3 of the payments on the principal and interest once a year, provided that the borrower continues paying the other 2/3 and continues to service the restructured loan and pay the 2/3
+- Via the State Agency that will manage the Scheme, the state will cover 1/3 of the payments on the principal and interest once a year, provided that the borrower continues to service the restructured loan and pay the 2/3.

 - Borrowers with facilities also secured by other collateral will be offered a Residual Loan, in addition to the restructured loan at a value equal to the lower of a) the residual debt amount at the restructuring date and b) the open market value of other collateral.